INDMoney Software Engineer Salary in Greater Bengaluru | ₹1.97M-₹3.18M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at INDMoney totals ₹3.18M per year.
-View the base salary, stock, and bonus breakdowns for INDMoney's total compensation packages.
+View the base salary, equity, and bonus breakdowns for INDMoney's total compensation packages.
 Last updated: 10/1/2025

 Company